Get

 chopped green beans in a glass bowl

-Green beans are a safe treat for dogs that can be served cooked, frozen, or raw.
-They are low in calories, so they’re a good snack alternative for dogs that need to slim down a bit.
-Green beans contain protein, calcium, iron, and various vitamins and minerals.
+Green beans are a safe treat that can be served cooked, frozen, or raw.
+They are low in calories, so they’re a good alternative for dogs that need to slim down.
+Green beans contain protein, calcium, iron, and vitamins and minerals.

-They also contain fiber that will keep your dog full for longer.
-It’s important to only give plain green beans to your dog as garlic seasoning isn’t safe for dogs.
+They also contain fiber, which will keep your dog full for longer.
+It’s important to only serve plain green beans to your dog, as garlic seasoning isn’t safe for dogs.

 6. Sweet Potatoes

 Sweet potatoes contain vitamins and minerals like potassium, calcium, and vitamins A, C, and B6.
-When serving them to your dog, remove the skin and boil them so that they’re soft and easy to eat.
+When serving them to your dog, remove the skin and boil them until soft and easy to eat.
 You can also mash the sweet potatoes and mix them in with your dog’s kibble.

 7. Spinach